aroberge/avantpy/proposal/idea.md

 - In addition to [Idle](https://docs.python.org/3/library/idle.html), there exists various editors or programming environment designed for beginners programmers using Python, either to be used locally as a desktop program, such as [Mu](https://codewith.mu/), [Thonny](https://thonny.org/), [TigerJython](http://jython.tobiaskohn.ch/), etc., or as online environments, such as [Reeborg's World](http://reeborg.ca/reeborg.html).
-- As described in [Can’t We All be Reasonable and Speak English?](https://stackoverflow.blog/2014/02/13/cant-we-all-be-reasonable-and-speak-english/), there are many non-English speaking programming communities; these might benefit from a "localized" version of Python.
+- As described in [Can’t We All be Reasonable and Speak English?](https://stackoverflow.blog/2014/02/13/cant-we-all-be-reasonable-and-speak-english/), there are many non-English speaking programming communities; these might currently feel invisible to the main Python community and could possibly benefit from a "localized" version of Python having some official support from the PSF.

 ## What is AvantPy